 - Figurative (v1.2.2)

-Figurative is now the best option out there for using Figma on iPadOS 14.4.
-With Figurative, it is now possible to run Figma on iPad Pro and get by without a laptop.
+Figurative is the best option out there for using Figma on iPadOS 14.5 or higher.
+With Figurative, it is possible to run Figma on iPad Pro and get by without a laptop for many lightweight use cases.
 Figurative eclipses the need to access Figma through Safari or Chrome for iPad.

 Figurative’s game-changing features:

 - Custom fonts: Previously, the only way to access custom fonts in Figma on iPad was with a Figma enterprise account.
 This option is beyond the reach of many.
 Figurative lets you access fonts you install from custom profiles.
-I’ve tested Inter (only partially supported in Figma’s default font stack), New York and all the varieties of San Francisco.
+For example, I’ve tested New York and all the varieties of San Francisco.
 They’re all available to select once installed on iPad.
 For iOS interface designers, this is a big deal.

 - Export options: Figurative uses the familiar iOS share panel for exports, which gives you more flexibility.